 When hanging sconces beside artwork, pick sconces that will be centered beside the picture.
-To find the center, measure the height of the picture and divide by 2.
+To find the center, measure the length of the picture and divide by 2.
 When you find that center spot, measure 4 inches away from it.
 That spot will be where you place the center of the sconce.
-Avoid disproportionate looks by making sure there are 2 free inches above and below the sconce.
+Avoid disproportionate looks by making sure there are 2 free inches above andbelow the sconce.

 When mounting swing-arm wall lamps beside a bed, get the most ideal height by sitting in the bed normally and then having someone measure the height from the floor to just above your shoulder.
 The most ideal spot for wall lamps is between your head and the work surface (in this case, things like a book or tablet computer).

 Wall-mounted outdoor lights should be considered based on the height of the door or surface they will illuminate.
 For just one lantern, go for one-third the height of the door.
 But if you're flanking with two lanterns, use ones that are a quarter of the height of the door.
 Mount the lanterns slightly above eye level.
-The center of the bulbs should be 66" above the door threshold.
+The center of the bulbs should be 66 inches above the door threshold.
 For outdoor ceiling lights, follow the same sort of clearance rules as for pendants.
 For post or fence lights, go as big as you would like since perspective means the lights will look small from far away.

 Knowing what size lights should be on the outside of a garage depends on the size of your garage.
 A 1-car garage can be well-served with one of these suggestions: a larger wall-mounted light between the house and garage; a light over the garage door; 2 smaller wall-mounted lights flanking either side of the garage door.
 A garage that's 2-car or larger easily supports one light on each side of the door.
 Or, if your garage has many doors with a break between them, putting wall-mounted lights on the break(s) and each side works well.

 Make sure your garage lights aren't too small!
-Choose fixtures that are a quarter to one-third the garage door's height (for wall lights) or width (for over-the-door lights).
+Choose fixtures that are a quarter to one-third the size of the garage door's height.
 Centrally-placed fixtures need to be large enough to light the entire width of the driveway, which you can figure out by measuring the garage door height as well as the driveway width.

 When using a ceiling fan in a bedroom, the best mounting location is centered above the foot, not the head, of the bed.
 If a bedroom ceiling fan also has a light kit, this means the ambient light will cover a lot of the room and you won't have light bulbs glaring right above your face when you're sitting in bed.
 In other rooms, ceiling fans are often mounted in the middle of the ceiling.
 However, make sure to consider the interference of things like air vents and chimneys when deciding where to place a fan.
 Ceiling fans need to be at least 12 inches away from walls and air vents.
 They should be at least 7.5 feet above the floor--or about 9 to 10 feet above the floor in rooms with tall ceilings.